AndreiMarhatau/codex-docker/codex-docker-orchestrator/ORCHESTRATOR_AGENTS.md

 - If there are no changes, do not create a commit.
 - Configure git email to `codex@openai.com` and username to `Codex Agent`.
 - Save any files meant for the user in `CODEX_ARTIFACTS_DIR`.
-- For frontend/UI changes, always capture screenshots and save them in `CODEX_ARTIFACTS_DIR`.
+- For frontend/UI changes, when it's possible, always capture screenshots and save them in `CODEX_ARTIFACTS_DIR`.